Bira/octopus-carnival/_posts/2023-01-06-gravelstoke-family.md

 The Gravelstokes used to be one of the most prominent noble families in old Nerath.
 They frequented the highest courts, had the ear of the royal family, and had holdings spread through all corners of the empire.
-When that empire fell, so did their fortunes.
-The time of strife and backstabbing that followed saw their fortunes and household greatly diminished.
-Despite paying such a heavy cost to end the family's old rivalries, it managed to keep its deepest and darkest
-secret: all of that prestige and money they had during Nerath's heyday came from their service to the Crown as assassins.
+The time of strife and backstabbing that followed the fall of Nerath's government saw their fortunes and household greatly diminished.
+Despite paying such a heavy cost to end the family's old rivalries, it managed to keep its deepest and darkest secret: all of that prestige and money they had during Nerath's heyday came from their service to the Crown as assassins.
 One of the reasons they fell was because they no longer had a benefactor to support their work.

-Their patriarch at the time, Lord Andrew Gravelstoke, retired to the family's last holdings in the remote Nentir Vale and took most of his surviving family with him.
-There he eventually passed and left his children to squander the last of the fortune.
+Their patriarch at the time, Lord Andrew Gravelstoke, retired to his last holdings in the remote Nentir Vale and took most of his surviving relatives with him.
+There he eventually passed and left his children to squander the last of the family fortune.
 All that remains is their bleak stone mansion in the Barony of Harkenwold, and a modest summer retreat just outside of Fallcrest.

-The current patriarch is Andrew's grandson Xander, who after decades of bickering has managed to unite most of the family behind a singular purpose.
-Now they aim to recover their old prestige and fortune by doing what they do best: murdering people.
+The current patriarch is Andrew's grandson Xander.
+After decades of bickering has managed to unite most of the family behind the singular purpose of recovering their old prestige and fortune.
+And they intend to do that by taking up the old family trade: murdering people.

-Xander has been making or restoring contact with the family's old business partners, former rivals, and anyone who is in need of a spot of murder to let them know the Gravelstokes are once again for hire.
+Xander has been making contact with the family's old business partners, former rivals, and anyone who is in need of a spot of murder to let them know the Gravelstokes are once again for hire.
 They've kept the old family techniques alive and even improved on them, so the quality of their service is assured.

-The family's main operatives are Xander himself, his three younger siblings, and his son.
+The family's main field operatives are Xander himself, his three younger siblings, and his son.
 Xander also takes counsel from his uncle Barin and his widowed sister-in-law Lenore.
 His young wife Regan is attractive, demure, and knows how to keep a secret, but doesn't have any direct involvement in the "business".
 She's Xander's third wife: the first two failed to meet his approval and suffered convenient accidents.